What Is Your Favorite Canva Alternatives?

 Once you have an account with PicMonkey, you get access to your own hub to organize your templates, plan your graphics and find inspiration.
 PicMonkey is one of the closest experiences to Canva, allowing basic editing of graphics for social media images too.

 Always highly recommended on Product Hunt, Crello is a favorite of many social media managers.
 It delivers a basic graphic editor for social media posts, with many other useful features:

 Upload for your own media and files

 A host of text options for uploading banners

 Crello includes an inspiration section too, allowing you to start creating graphics for occasions and events.
-For example, if you’re looking to create your own Valentines Day Facebook post, you’ll find some great examples there.
+So in other words, if you’re looking to create your own Valentine’s Day Facebook post, you’ll find some great examples on Crello!